cakephp/docs/en/plugins.rst

 Plugin Controllers
 -------------------

-Controllers for our pizza plugin will be stored in /app/Plugin/Pizza/Controller/.
-Since the main thing we'll be tracking is pizza orders, we'll need an OrdersController for this plugin.
+Controllers for our ContactManager plugin will be stored in /app/Plugin/ContactManager/Controller/.
+Since the main thing we'll be doing is managing contacts, we'll need a ContactsController for this plugin.

-Make sure to prepend the name of the plugin to the classname (PizzaOrdersController, in this case) when referencing the class.

-So, we place our new PizzaOrdersController in /app/Plugin/Pizza/Controller and it looks like so:
+So, we place our new ContactsController in /app/Plugin/ContactManager/Controller and it looks like so:

 ::

-    // /app/Plugin/Pizza/Controller/PizzaOrdersController.php
+    // /app/Plugin/ContactManager/Controller/ContactsController.php
-    class PizzaOrdersController extends PizzaAppController {
+    class ContactsController extends ContactManagerAppController {
-        var $name = 'PizzaOrders';
-        var $uses = array('Pizza.PizzaOrder');
+        var $uses = array('ContactManager.Contact');

         function index() {
             //...
         }